GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 Client-side validation helps users enter data and can avoid unnecessary server load, but you must always validate and sanitize data on your back-end.
 {% endAside %}

-[Step 5](https://glitch.com/edit/#!/signin-form-codelab-5) of the signin form codelab uses the [Constraint Validation API](https://html.spec.whatwg.org/multipage/forms.html#constraints) (which is [widely supported](https://caniuse.com/#search=constraint%20validation)) to add custom validation using built-in browser UI to set focus and display prompts.
+[Step 5](https://glitch.com/edit/#!/signin-form-codelab-5) of the sign-in form codelab uses the [Constraint Validation API](https://html.spec.whatwg.org/multipage/forms.html#constraints) (which is [widely supported](https://caniuse.com/#search=constraint%20validation)) to add custom validation using built-in browser UI to set focus and display prompts.

 Find out more: [Use JavaScript for more complex real-time validation](https://developers.google.com/web/fundamentals/design-and-ux/input/forms#use_javascript_for_more_complex_real-time_validation).

 ### Analytics and RUM

-"What you cannot measure, you cannot improve" is particularly true for signup and signin forms.
+"What you cannot measure, you cannot improve" is particularly true for sign-up and sign-in forms.
 You need to set goals, measure success, improve your site—and repeat.

-[Discount usability testing](https://www.nngroup.com/articles/discount-usability-20-years/) can be helpful for trying out changes, but you'll need real-world data to really understand how your users experience your signup and signin forms:
+[Discount usability testing](https://www.nngroup.com/articles/discount-usability-20-years/) can be helpful for trying out changes, but you'll need real-world data to really understand how your users experience your sign-up and sign-in forms:

-* **Page analytics**: including signup and signin page views, bounce rates, and exits.
+* **Page analytics**: including sign-up and sign-in page views, bounce rates, and exits.
-* **Interaction analytics**: such as [goal funnels](https://support.google.com/analytics/answer/6180923?hl=en) (where do users abandon your signin or signin flow?) and [events](https://developers.google.com/analytics/devguides/collection/gtagjs/events) (what actions do users take when interacting with your forms?)
+* **Interaction analytics**: such as [goal funnels](https://support.google.com/analytics/answer/6180923?hl=en) (where do users abandon your sign-in or sign-in flow?) and [events](https://developers.google.com/analytics/devguides/collection/gtagjs/events) (what actions do users take when interacting with your forms?)
-* **Website performance**: [user-centric metrics](/user-centric-performance-metrics) to understand the real experience of your users (are your signup and signin forms slow for some reason and, if so, what is the cause?).
+* **Website performance**: [user-centric metrics](/user-centric-performance-metrics) to understand the real experience of your users (are your sign-up and sign-in forms slow for some reason and, if so, what is the cause?).

-You may also want to consider implementing A/B testing in order to try out different approaches to signup and signin, and staged rollouts to 'test the water' before releasing changes to all your users.
+You may also want to consider implementing A/B testing in order to try out different approaches to sign-up and sign-in, and staged rollouts to 'test the water' before releasing changes to all your users.

 ## …and finally

-Some general guidelines to help reduce signin form abandonment:
+Some general guidelines to help reduce sign-in form abandonment:

-* Don't make users hunt for signin.
+* Don't make users hunt for sign-in.
 It's surprising how many sites get this wrong!
-Put a link to the signin form at the top of the page, using well-understood wording such as **Sign In**, **Create Account** or **Register**.
+Put a link to the sign-in form at the top of the page, using well-understood wording such as **Sign In**, **Create Account** or **Register**.
 * Keep it focused!
-Signup forms are not the place to distract people with offers and other site features.
+Sign-up forms are not the place to distract people with offers and other site features.
-* Minimize signup complexity.
+* Minimize sign-up complexity.
 Collect other user data (such as addresses or credit card details) only when users see a clear benefit from providing that data.
-* Before users start on your signup form, make it clear what the value proposition is.
+* Before users start on your sign-up form, make it clear what the value proposition is.
 How do they benefit from signing in?
-Give users concrete incentives to complete signup.
+Give users concrete incentives to complete sign-up.
 * If possible allow users to identify themselves with a mobile phone number instead of an email address.
 * Make it easy for users to reset their password, and make the **Forgot your password?** link obvious.
 * Link to your Terms of Service and privacy policy documents: make it clear to users from the start how you safeguard their data.
-* Include the logo and name of your company or organization on your signup and signin pages, and make sure that visual styles match the rest of your site.
+* Include the logo and name of your company or organization on your sign-up and sign-in pages, and make sure that visual styles match the rest of your site.
 This may sound obvious, but many sites present users with forms that don't feel like they belong to the same site as other content.

 [Something about (re)CAPTCHA?]